james182/PyroCart/README.md

 ### Contributors

+* ekoisa

-None Yet, but feel free to contribute to this module to make it the best e-Commerce module for PyroCMS
+feel free to contribute to this module to make it the best e-Commerce module for PyroCMS

 Think you should be on this list?
 Add yourself in the next pull request you submit.